All Collections

 Updated over a week ago

-HUE is our desktop application that allows photo retouching teams to better manage their post-production workflows.
-HUE has two components, a standalone desktop app, where you can manage all of your tasks, and a Photoshop extension that allows you to manage the images you are editing within Photoshop.
+Hue is our desktop application that allows photo retouching teams to better manage their post-production workflows.
+Hue has two components, a standalone desktop app, where you can manage all of your tasks, and a Photoshop extension that allows you to manage the images you are editing within Photoshop.

-You can download HUE from the below link for both Windows and macOS:
+You can download Hue from the below link for both Windows and macOS:

-HUE Desktop App
+Hue Desktop App

 The Hue Desktop app allows you to manage all of the tasks that are available, have been assigned to you, or have been previously completed.